Children

 What should I do next?

 See your GP if you think your child has big tonsils with snoring and sleep disturbance or recurrent tonsillitis.
-Your GP will provide a referral to see Dr Singh if surgery is required.
+Ask your GP for a referral to see Dr Singh and call us for an appointment.

 Adenoidectomy